 Let’s talk side tables.
 Typically, they are a staple of living room design, along with a sofa and a coffee table.
 Honestly, you might not give much thought to them.
 Perfect for a table lamp and an occasional drink, side tables are usually used for practical purposes.
 But other times, you might need to “use” it for anything other than to visually help extend existing furniture.
-No matter your reason for needing a side table, before you purchase one, think outside of the box and consider mixing things up a bit with some creative side table alternatives!
+No matter your reason for needing a side table, before you purchase one, think outside of the box and consider mixing things up a bit with some unique side table ideas!

 A small stack of suitcases can be both practical and pretty!
 Typically use an odd number (often 3) and put a large one on the bottom with the smallest on the top.
 Suitcase side tables also look great in a bedroom and provide extra storage.